-In early 2021, the Company completed an audit tender process.
-Three firms were invited and the Board appointed BDO as external auditor to the Company with effect from 28 May 2021.
-As part of the audit strategy presentation, BDO provided a clear description of the work to be undertaken for the audit process for the year ended 30 September 2021, including an in-depth review of portfolio valuations.
-The Company anticipates repeating an audit tender in 2028 in respect of the year ended 30 September 2029.
-This is in line with latest Corporate Governance provisions.
+In accordance with the FRC's Guidance on Audit In early 2021, the Company completed an audit tender process.
+Three firms were invited and the Board appointed Committees, the Audit & Risk Committee approved a non-audit services policy in May 2017 to ensure that the BDO as external auditor to the Company with effect from 28 May 2021.
+As part of the audit strategy presentation, auditor's independence and objectivity is not impaired.
+The BDO provided a clear description of the work to be policy is reviewed annually and outlines those services that undertaken for the audit process for the year ended the external auditor is prohibited from providing as well as 30 September 2023.
+The Company anticipates repeating those that require pre-approval from the Committee. an audit tender in 2028 in respect of the year ended During the period, no non-audit services have been 30 September 2029.
+This is in line with latest Corporate provided by the Company's current Auditor, BDO.
+The Audit Governance provisions. & Risk Committee therefore are further satisfied that BDO is independent to the Company.

 In accordance with professional guidelines, the senior audit partner is rotated after five years (at most).
 The current senior audit partner started working with the Company in 2021 and will therefore change in 2026.
-A resolution to re-appoint BDO as the Company's auditors will be proposed at the 2023 AGM.
+A resolution to re-appoint BDO as the Company's auditors will be proposed at the 2024 AGM.

-An audit fee of £44,000 (exclusive of VAT) has been agreed in respect of the year ended 30 September 2022.
+An audit fee of £51,000 (exclusive of VAT) has been agreed in respect of the year ended 30 September 2023.